jrief/django-formset/docs/source/collection-fields.rst

 approach is, that data is kept unstructured and finding information might be difficult.

-For this purpose, **django-formset** provides the special form field :class:`formset.formfields.CollectionField`.
+For this purpose, **django-formset** provides the special form field :class:`formset.formfields.collection.CollectionField`.
 It takes all the `core arguments`_ of the Django form ``Field`` class, plus an instance of a :ref:`collection`.
 When rendered, this ``CollectionField`` then is replaced by the forms and fields of that collection.
 A ``CollectionField`` therefore does not render a label unless explicitly set, because each sub-field provides their own labels anyway.

 .. _core arguments: https://docs.djangoproject.com/en/stable/ref/forms/fields/#core-field-arguments